European shares end post-Brexit rally; Monte Paschi hits record low

 By Danilo Masoni

-MILAN, July 4 (Reuters) - European shares ended a four-day winning streak on Monday, with battered banking stocks offsetting gains among mining shares boosted by higher metals prices.
+MILAN, July 4 (Reuters) - European shares ended a four-day winning streak on Monday with battered banking sector stocks offsetting gains among mining stocks bosted by higher metals prices.

-Monte dei Paschi hit a record low as a European Central Bank request that it sell bad loans raised worries the Italian lender may have to raise capital quickly.
-Italy's FTSE MIB, down 1.7 percent, underperformed the market.
+Monte dei Paschi fell more than 10 percent to a fresh record low as a European Central Bank request to sell bad loans raised worries the Italian lender may have to raise capital quickly.

-The pan-European STOXX 600 index closed 0.7 percent lower after gaining 7.6 percent in the past four sessions.
-The FTSEurofirst 300 index fell 0.6 percent.
+The pan-European STOXX 600 index was 0.7 percent down by 1319 GMT, after gaining 7.6 percent in the past four sessions, and the FTSEurofirst 300 fell 0.6 percent.

-Stocks rose last week as expectations the ECB would step in to support markets eased concerns over Britain's decision last month to leave the European Union.
+Stocks rose last week as expectations the ECB would step in to support markets eased concerns over any fallout from Britain's decision last month to leave the European Union.

-Both the indexes, however, remain below levels reached before the British vote, which triggered worries about the political and economic outlook for Europe, weighing particularly on peripheral countries like Italy and financial stocks.
+Both indexes, however, remain below levels reached before the shock UK vote, which triggered worries about the political and economic outlook for Europe, weighing particularly on peripheral countries like Italy and financial stocks.

-Some investors expected caution to prevail before the next ECB policy meeting on July 21, with strategists at JP Morgan Cazenove saying they did not expect the market recovery to last for much longer.
+Some investors expected caution to prevail in the near term ahead of the next ECB policy meeting on July 21 with strategist at JP Morgan Cazenove saying they did not expect the market recovery to last for much longer.

 "Market internals are not encouraging, political uncertainty will linger and activity momentum is likely to take a hit," they said in a note.

-Europe's STOXX 600 Bank index declined 1.6 percent, led lower by a 3.7 percent drop in Italian banks.
-They fell after Italian Prime Minister Matteo Renzi's spokesman said the country had no plans to defy EU rules by pumping public money into its banks, denying a report in the Financial Times .
+Europe's STOXX 600 Bank index declined 1.3 percent, led lower by Italian lenders which fell after Italian Prime Minister Matteo Renzi's spokesman said the country had no plans of defying EU rules by pumping public money into its banks, denying a report in the Financial Times.

-Shares in Monte dei Paschi di Siena closed 14 percent lower as the ECB asked the bank to cut its bad loan exposure by 40 percent over three years. fell
+Monte dei Paschi di Siena fell as much as 10.7 percent to a record intraday low of 0.3416 euros after the ECB asked the bank to cut its bad loan exposure by 40 percent over three years.

-On the positive side, Europe's STOXX 600 Basic Resources index, which contains major mining stocks, was the biggest sectoral gainer, up 1.5 percent, as copper prices rose with the market climbing to a two-month high on expectations of stimulus measures in China.
+Europe's STOXX 600 Basic Resources index, which contains major mining stocks, was the biggest sectoral gainer, up 2 percent, as copper prices rose with the market climbing to a two-month high on expectations of stimulus measures in China.

-Shares in precious metals miners advanced to new highs, tracking gains in gold and silver prices, with Randgold Resources climbing to a record high and Fresnillo at its best level since late 2012.
-Their shares rose 7.7 percent and 4.4 percent respectively.
-(Additional reporting by Silvia Aloisi in Milan; Atul Prakash and Sudip Kar-Gupta in London; Editing by Janet Lawrence)
+Shares of precious metals miners advanced to new highs, tracking gains in gold and silver prices, with Randgold Resources climbing to a record high and Fresnillo at its best level since late 2012.
+(Reporting by Danilo Masoni; additional reporting by Silvia Aloisi in Milan and Sudip Kar-Gupta in London)